 Ignoring the Problem Does Not Make it Go Away

 The majority of homeowners let this “running toilet” situation carry on for months, and sometimes even years without calling a licensed Saskatoon plumber in to repair it.
 Unfortunately, in many cases, people tend not to take this issue as the major problem that it is, thinking that it doesn’t really have any significant effects.
 However, as professionals and likely the few people who have been in this particular situation will tell you, the sound you can hear as the toilet constantly fills up points to a water leak on the inside.

 A Very Unwelcome Rise in the Water Bill

 The internal leak is will continue unless it is repaired, therefore, ignoring the problem wastes countless gallons of water, seriously ramping up your water bill.
 And the longer people let it sit, the more unnecessary money they are forking out.
 Surely, with the price of utilities these days, this is the last thing families would want.

-The Different Reasons For Running Toilets
+Different Reasons For Running Toilets

 There are various causes behind “running toilets.”
-For example: the float arm and float ball which are housed in the tank may become defective, the chain which is joined up to the cistern flapper may not be sufficient, or there could be cracks or decay on the flapper.
+For example, the float arm and float ball which are housed in the tank may become defective, the chain which is joined up to the cistern flapper may not be sufficient, or there could be cracks or decay on the flapper.
 As the components of the toilet can be complicated, it is wise to enlist a professional’s help rather than tackling the problem on your own.
-There are also delicate mechanisms at work which can easily become disengaged if tampered with, and this can end up costing far more money to replace than getting it repaired.
+There are also delicate mechanisms at work that can easily become disengaged if tampered with, and this can end up costing far more money to replace than getting it repaired.
 Taking action early on can help you prevent far worse problems from developing.

-Why does my toilet randomly start running?, diy.stackexchange.com
+Why does my toilet randomly start running? / diy.stackexchange.com

-Figuring Out Why the Toilet Keeps Running, dummies.com
+Figuring Out Why the Toilet Keeps Running / dummies.com